Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 `constexpr` is applied automatically to aggregate type constructors.
 Besides this, it would be risky to do so. `constexpr` is a form of explicit promise: the code can be invoked at compile time.
 If it was applied automatically it would be very easy to introduce breaking changes: someone might rely on a particular library version being compile time compliant but future version could break it while the library author never meant it to be used this way.
 By having to specify compile time compliance explictly, code author can clearly express that code can be safely used in compile time contexts.

 Exactly the same principles applies to `noexcept`.
 This is an explicit promise that the code in the current (and any future) version will not throw exceptions.
-No keyword means you should not assume such guuarantee.
+No keyword means you should not assume such guarantee.

 Note that in the case of code that is not formally `constexpr` or `noexcept` compilers may still optimize it as if it was, it just does not happen at the language level.